ueberdosis/tiptap/docs/posts/1-get-started-with-tiptapcollab.md

-# Getting started with TiptapCollab
+# Getting started with Tiptap Collab

 ## Introduction

-**Welcome** to the first of a series of tutorials about collaboration in Tiptap using TiptapCollab.
+**Welcome** to the first of a series of tutorials about collaboration in Tiptap using Tiptap Collab.
 This series will start covering the basics, and expand to more specific use cases in the next posts.
 For today, we’ll start moving from a simple textarea box to a fully collaborative Tiptap editor instance.

 Imagine that you are building a simple sticky note app, where a user can create notes.